nextcloud/documentation/admin_manual/configuration/external_storage_configuration.rst

 -  `Google Drive`_
 -  `OpenStack Swift`_

+.. note:: You need to enable the `External storage support` app first before you can use the examples below.
+See the section :doc:`<external_storage_configuration_gui>` how to do this.

 Please keep in mind that some formatting has been applied and carriage returns have been added for better readability.
 In the :file:`data/mount.json` all values need to be concatenated and written in a row without these modifications!